 Denise Holl – Class of 2024 - Faith Formation I became a member of St. James' in 1991.
 Over the years I've been a member of Altar Guild, served on the Mission committee, been a lector, intercessor, healing minister, eucharistic visitor, led morning prayer at Glenn Hill.
 I've served on vestry.
 I joined St. James' to learn more about myself, who I am and why.
 I felt I could best accomplish this by studying history and the bible through Kerygma and EFM.
 Through the years I've participated in many book studies and completed EFM (Education for Ministry) and served as EFM facilitator for 3 years.
 Not only have I grown in my faith, but have seen others do the same; others who encourage and inspire me.
 My current ministries include Laundry Love of Greater Danbury, the Dorothy Day meal program, Mission committee, Growing in Faith, Stewardship and Finance, and I also lead Zoom compline and evening prayer services on Thursday and Friday each week.
 I am encouraged by what I've seen happening at St. James' this past year and am looking forward to becoming a part of our vestry.

 Christine DiMeglio – Class of 2025 - I have been attending Saint James’ since 1996, when my kids, Nick and Grace Kuell, were quite young.
 St. James’ was, and is, a source of loving support for my family, especially when my husband, Chris Kuell, lost his sight and needed a kidney transplant, nearly 20 years ago.
 We value contributing to this faith community that has given so much to us.
 Over the years, I have been involved with Christian Education as a Sunday school teacher and youth group leader, graduated from EFM, and trained as a Stephen Minister.
 I have been a friendly visitor to shut-ins, and worked with the Stewardship Ministry this past fall.
 I also raised awareness and funding for our student at El Hogar as part of our Mission Ministry from 2016-2020.
 I moved on from that just COVID changed our lives.
-Currently, I am one of three Episcopal Church Activators at St. James’ – more on that later.
-I look forward to serving our Parish, if you agree that I am the right person at this time.
+I look forward to serving our Paris.

 Linda Harrison – Class of 2025 - I was born, raised and educated in Danbury.
 I was baptized at St James' and worshiped here until my marriage.
 I returned to regular worship in 1999.
 I regularly attend our 8 o'clock service where I serve as a lector and chalice bearer (beginning in 2000) as scheduled.
 I previously served on the Faith Formation Committee.
 I am now a member and chair of the Mission Committee.
 I have been a Convention delegate 4 previous times.
 My parents, George and Doris Morgan, set a wonderful example for me.
 I am the divorced mother of two grown children (Jessica and Mark).
 I have a daughter-in-law Kate and 2 grandchildren (Ben 6 and Nolan 2).
 I feel so very blessed.
 I live in Woodbury, CT and currently commute by Zoom or Facebook to St James'.
 I look forward to serving as a Convention delegate for our parish.